tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

     2. at minimum add entries for static urls and routes
     3. Deprecate URLs via redirects
     4. Remove once not significant entry-points
-2. Pick your SEO strategy
+## Pick your SEO strategy
   1. effort vs. reward
     1. Hope (bad), client-side SEO (better), server-side SEO (best), Magic (very good)
   2. Factors
     1. audience - how important is it?
     2. resources - how much can you invest?
     3. extras - summary & preview cards (vendor specific)
-3. Tools
+## Tools
   1. Google Search Console
   2. Fetch as Google - how search engines see the site.
   3. Google Analytics - user patterns
-4. Client Side
+## Client Side
   1. Googlebot - based on Chrome41
   2. polyfills - help the old crawlers
-  3. 500s - setup loging & alerts, consider adding “noindex” to the error pages.
+  3. 500s - setup loging & alerts, consider adding "noindex" to the error pages.
   4. 404s - use noindex meta tag.  (see slides)
-5. Sustaining your success
+## Sustaining your success
   1. Monitoring - review to see trends
   2. Logging - capture user agent info
   3. Alerting
     1. Google Alert Search console.
     2. Google Analytics also has alerts
-6. SEO-ing your Angular App
+## SEO-ing your Angular App
   1. ng add @angular/seo
   2. coming with Angular6.
   3. looking for contributors

 # Security
 - Keeping UpToDate
   - 0 Day Exploit = unknown, Exploit = known